Daniel Ofman is a producer with The World and Boston Calling on the BBC World Service.

 Daniel graduated from the University of Maryland’s Philip Merrill College of Journalism with a BA Broadcast Journalism.

-William Taylor, the former US ambassador to Ukraine, joined The World's host Marco Werman to talk about what's at stake with Secretary of State Antony Blinken's strategic visit to Kyiv.
+William Taylor, the former US ambassador to Ukraine, joined The World's host Marco Werman to talk about the significance of today's meeting between Ukraine's President Volodymyr Zelenskiy and US President Joe Biden.